 Filing a Petition

-American Citizens residing in Hong Kong and Macau can no longer be able to routinely file Form I-130 (Petition for Alien Relative) with the Immigrant Visa Unit of the U.S. Consulate General in Hong Kong after August 15, 2011.
-Rather, Petitioners will be required to file the Form I-130 petition by mail to the U.S. Citizenship and Immigration Services (USCIS), Chicago Lockbox.
+American citizens residing in Hong Kong and Macau can no longer be able to routinely file Form I-130 (Petition for Alien Relative) with the Immigrant Visa Unit of the U.S. Consulate General in Hong Kong after August 15, 2011.
+Rather, Petitioners will be required to file the Form I-130 petition by mail to the U.S. Citizenship and Immigration Services (USCIS).
 The Consulate General will only be able to accept and process Form I-130 petitions in exceptional circumstances.

 I-130 filing Instructions after August 15, 2011: